Centre for Bioengineering

 Contact Angle Goniometer

-We provide a full analysis service in materials science and contains an impressive variety of analytical equipment to cover a broad range of tests and analyses, which are used for structural, thermal and mechanical analysis.
+Contains a variety of analytical equipment to cover a broad range of tests, which are used for structural, thermal and mechanical analysis.
 The facility offers an analysis service to university-based and external users, both industrial and academic.
 The lab is located in the Engineering building (Room 232) at the Mile End campus.
 There are a range of charges for using these facilities.

 Contact: Dr Shoghik Hakobyan